jjetta/doc-management-system-php/README.md

   * Logs are automatically archived, compressed and rotated daily.

-* **Note**
+* **Notes**

   * Raw SQL queries are used throughout the project since ORMs are not permitted within the scope of this class.
+  * Also, an immediate improvement that could be made to this project would be to use some type of object store for BLOBs, like S3 or something.
+But that's also outside of the constraints of this class.
 ---

 ## High Level Database Design